 At present, Audi is an integrated part of the Volkswagen concern and undergoes a violent development.
 Such a success became possible due to the firm’s new developments.

 Audi logo description

-Four rings on the emblem of Audi mean a merger of four companies: DKW and Wanderer, Horch, and Audi in the 1932.
+Four rings on the emblem of Audi mean a merger of four companies: DKW and Wanderer, Horch, and Audi in 1932.
 It was in the period of an economic recession.
 Such a coalescence of four automobile plants received the denomination of Auto Union.
 Put another way, both partners and competitors brought together.

-After so significant changes, a logo was necessary for a new company.
+After significant changes, a logo was necessary for a new company.
 At first, these were rings tied in a single chain and the name of each of four firms was typed in every ring.
-But such a logo looked overloaded and bulky hence the decision to simplify it was taken.
+But such a logo looked overloaded and bulky, hence the decision to simplify it was taken.
 As a result only four rings remained.
-Afterwards, if at first they represented chain, they began to look as separate rings applied on each other.
+Afterwards, if at first they represented a chain, they began to look as separate rings applied on each other.